 1.2 Detailing and Abstraction

 Once the algorithm has been designed, the designer needs to specify the algorithm clearly and unambiguously.
 How the data will be organized will also need to be specified.
-The availability of various language features influences the algorithm and data structure design which in turn simplifies the programming effort.
+The features that are available in a given language influence the algorithm and data structure design, which, in turn, simplifies the programming effort.

 Specifying Algorithms